 |Without Ctrl||With Ctrl|

 All oscilloscope channel trigger types use one or two trigger levels.
 Trigger levels can be set for each channel individually.
+The trigger level is set either in absolute values or in relative values, depending on the selected Trigger level mode.
 Changing a trigger level of a channel in the Multi Channel oscilloscope software can be done in several ways:

 All oscilloscope channel trigger types use one or two trigger hystereses.
 The hysteresis defines the distance between the firing level and the arming level and determines the sensitivity of the trigger system.
 A small hysteresis means that the arming and firing level are close to each other and a small signal change will be enough to cause a trigger.
 A large hysteresis means that the signal change must be large before a trigger is generated.
 This makes the trigger system less sensitive to noise.